-- Make sure you are well rested and not impaired by alcohol or medication.
+- Make a healthy decision.
+Make sure you are well rested and not impaired by alcohol or medication.

-- Be sure you know your car’s equipment (adjust the mirrors, seat and other controls so you are in full control of the car).
+- Review your car’s equipment.
+Adjust the mirrors, seat and other controls so you are in full control of the car.

 - Use your seatbelt!
 Seatbelts keep you in the car.
-A person thrown from a car quickly becomes a fatality.
+People thrown from a car quickly become fatalities.

 - Turn on the car’s lights.
-Lights not only enable us to see where we are going, they make our cars easier to see by other drivers.
+Lights not only enable us to see where we are going, they make our car easier for others to see.

-- Know where you are going before you start your journey.
-Fumbling with maps or even sophisticated navigation systems distracts from the task of driving.
+- Study your route.
+Know where you are going before you start your journey.
+Fumbling with maps or even sophisticated navigation systems distracts us from the task of driving.

-- Eliminate as many distractions as possible.
+- Always pay attention.
+Eliminate as many distractions as possible.
 Pull over to deal with a crying child or an upset pet.

-- Keep a first aid kit, cold weather survival items and disposable camera in your trunk or glove box.
+- Pack safety tools.
+Keep a First Aid kit, cold weather survival items and disposable camera in your trunk or glove box.

 If you are in a collision

-- Make sure you and your passengers obtain appropriate medical care as soon as possible.
+- Help the injured first.
+Make sure you and your passengers obtain appropriate medical care as soon as possible.

-- If your car is still driveable, move it well off the road onto the shoulder or next to the curb.
+- Move working vehicle off road.
+If your car is still driveable, move it well off the road onto the shoulder or next to the curb.

-- Tell the responding officer or patrolman your observation of the crash.
+- Report what happened to the Police.
+Tell the responding Officer or Patrolman your observation of the crash.

-- Get the other driver’s name, address and insurance company information.
+- Gather driver’s information.
+Get the other driver’s name, address and insurance company information.

-- Photograph the other driver and their car, including the car’s license plate.
+- Take some pictures.
+Photograph the other driver and their car, including the car’s license plate.

-- DO NOT provide a written or tape recorded statement to any insurance adjuster who represents the other driver who caused the collision.
+- Maintain confidentiality.
+DO NOT provide a written or tape recorded statement to any insurance adjuster who represents the other driver who caused the collision.

-- Call us at the Brosnahan Law Firm, P.A. as soon as possible so our investigators can collect and preserve the evidence you will need to win your case.
+- Call Paul at the Brosnahan Law Firm ASAP!
+Call us as soon as possible so our investigators can collect and preserve the evidence you will need to win your case.